Serving Aurora, Denver Metro & Colorado | 15+ Years of Criminal Defense Experience

 The punishment for a municipal ordinance violation depends on the specific jurisdiction.
 For example, the Aurora Municipal Court can impose a jail sentence of up to 364 days or a fine of up to $2,650.

 It is important to consult with a criminal defense attorney to understand the possible punishment if you are facing a municipal charge.
-The Lawrence Law Firm routinely handles municipal cases.
+Our harassment defense attorney routinely handles municipal cases.

 Speak With Attorney Today